NicolasGuilletHec/Tooling_for_data_scientist_project/README.md

-# Tooling_for_data_scientist_project

-# Simple Greeting App
+# Simple Streamlit Data App

-A minimal Python app that greets a user with the current timestamp.
+A minimal **Streamlit app** that loads a CSV, filters rows by a numeric threshold, and shows the results interactively.
-This serves as a starting point to add tests, Docker, CI/CD, etc.
+The sidebar also displays the **current date and time**.

+This project is containerized with Docker, includes tests for the data utilities, and runs CI to validate changes automatically.

 ---

-## 🔍 Overview
+## �� Overview

-This repository contains a simple Python application:

-- **app.py** — contains a function `greet(name)` that returns `"Hello,
-{name}!
-The current time is …"`.
-- When run, it prints the greeting with the current date/time.
-- We will progressively build on this: add tests, containerization, CI/CD pipelines.
+- **app.py** → Streamlit UI (loads data, filters, shows time)
+- **data_utils.py** → data logic (`load_data`, `filter_by_threshold`)
+- **tests/** → pytest unit tests for the data utils
+- **sample_data.csv** → demo dataset
+- **Dockerfile** → containerization
+- **.github/workflows/ci.yml** → GitHub Actions CI workflow

 ---

 ## ✨ Features

-- Very minimal code to illustrate structure and development best practices
-- Easily extensible
-- Ready for adding testing, Docker, deployment, etc.
+- Streamlit interface with sidebar date/time
+- Load and preview CSV data
+- Filter rows interactively by numeric threshold
+- Fully containerized with Docker
+- Tested with pytest (data import & filtering)
+- CI pipeline to run tests on every commit/PR

 ---